CAR ACCIDENT ATTORNEYS

 THE NUMBERS: DENVER & COLORADO CRASH STATISTICS

-When you’re going through the aftermath of an auto accident, we know it can feel very lonely and isolating.
+When you’re going through the aftermath of a driving accident, we know it can feel very lonely and isolating.
 You’re not alone.
 In 2018, there were 121,922 auto accidents in Colorado.
 Of those, 27,346 people were injured, and, worse, 585 people died.

 What is causing these car accidents?
 Let’s take a look at the numbers: